oroinc/documentation/backend/entities-data-management/processes.rst

     - **cron**

-    Allows execution of processes based on cron-definition.
+    Allows execution of processes based on cron definition.
 The cron definition itself is specified in the ``cron`` parameter (e.g., ``*/1 * * * *``).
 These triggers can be executed only if the system has configured the cron script with the ``oro:cron`` command.

     .. note:: Each trigger can define only one of these types.

-3. **Job** is an entity that contains information specific to the performing process in case of delayed processing (in this case, JMS job is created).
+3. **Job** is an entity that contains information specific to the performing process in case of delayed processing (in this case, a JMS job is created).
 Depending on the event, a job can contain the following data:

     - ``create`` event - entity identity;
     - ``update`` event - entity identity and change set (old and new values);
     - ``delete`` event - entity plain fields (without references).

 Each job entity also contains a relation to the trigger used to create this job and entity hash (the full class name of the related entity plus the identity of a specific entity).
-This entity hash is required in order to find all registered jobs for the same entity (e.g., to remove all related jobs).
+This entity hash is required to find all registered jobs for the same entity (e.g., to remove all related jobs).

 Principles
 ----------

-Each process definition related to an entity type, and each definition can have several triggers.
+Each process definition is related to an entity type, and each definition can have several triggers.

 When a user performs an action with an entity that is related to an enabled process definition, all existing triggers for this process are analyzed, and the appropriate ones are found to be executed.